WebOrigami/docs/src/content/language/comparison.md

 Origami assumes that any function might be `async`, so implicitly uses `await` when calling them.

-The Origami language runtime itself is written in JavaScript, so types described below such as numbers, strings, and objects are also the same.
+The Origami language runtime itself is written in JavaScript, so types such as numbers, strings, and objects are actually the same as in JavaScript.
+E.g., if you pass an Origami object to a JavaScript function, the value will be a regular JavaScript object.

 ## Lambda functions